cli/cli/docs/install_linux.md

 Other sources for installation are community-maintained and thus might lag behind our release schedule.

+If none of our official binaries, packages, repositories, nor community sources work for you, we recommend using our `Makefile` to build `gh` from source.
+It's quick and easy.

 ## Official sources

 ### Debian, Ubuntu Linux (apt)